MAXASSASSINS/maxassassins/README.md

 <br>

-#  My favorite tools and technologies:
+#  My favorite tools and technologies ⚙️
-> Tools and technologies that I have worked with and am interested in ⚙️
+> Tools and technologies that I have worked with and am interested in

 <table>